ceciliabinck/Binck-Explores-Project/README.md

 * **Result:** I recived an email after sending the contact form.
 * **Verdict:** It works in the expected behaviour.

+### User experience

+* Ajay Ajodhia

+"The interface and the colours makes sure that the website has a calm atmosphere.
+The text is well and clearly written.
+It is very welcoming for first time visitors.
+The map and the gallery has a good interactivity with the pop-up screen.
+The gallery itself is well organized.
+The blog has chapters and that is very welcoming.
+And in the blog.
+The different blog posts are seperated by borders which has two different colours from eachother."

 ## Bugs :bug: in development